sinojerk/pkgbuild-macosx/README.md

 # PKGBUILD-MACOSX
 #### Arch Linux (pacman)style PKGBUILD files for macosx
+now, it can only to build universal(arm64,x86_64) pkg, mkpkg need more work to improve.
 ## how to use
 0. install Xcode
 1. make some necessary directories in "/usr/local"